-12) Final Dispositions
+Final Dispositions 12)

 Until a case reaches a "final" disposition, the OPC considers it an active case.
-Final dispositions are cases where the result has been determined to be dismissal, dismissal with caution, admonition, public reprimand, disbarment, time-specified suspension, trusteeship where OPC is not the trustee, probation, resignation pending discipline, and cases in which no appeal is pending.
+Final dispositions are cases where the result has been determined to be dismissal, declination to prosecute, dismissal with caution, admonition, public reprimand, disbarment, time-specified suspension, trusteeship where OPC is not the trustee, probation, resignation pending discipline, and cases in which no appeal is pending.

 III.
-STATISTICS - Year 2014-2015
+STATISTICS - Year 2015-2016